mailcow/mailcow-dockerized-docs/docs/index.md

 ## Help mailcow

-Let us know about your ideas in #mailcow @ Freenode or in our Telegram channel @ [t.me/mailcow](https://t.me/mailcow).

 Please consider a support contract for a small monthly fee at [Servercow EN](https://www.servercow.de/mailcow?lang=en#support)/[Servercow DE](https://www.servercow.de/mailcow?#support) to support further development. _We_ support _you_ while _you_ support _us_. :)

 If you are super awesome and would like to support without a contract, you can get a SAL license that confirms your awesomeness (a flexible one-time payment) at [Servercow EN](https://www.servercow.de/mailcow?lang=en#sal)/[Servercow DE](https://www.servercow.de/mailcow#sal).